tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the HOL.md

     ![The Server Manager tile is circled in the Start Menu.](./media/start-menu-server-manager.png "Server Manager tile in the Start menu")

-9. Select **Local Server**, then select **On** next to **IE Enhanced Security Configuration**.
+9. Select **Local Server**, then select **On** next to **IE Enhanced Security Configuration**

     ![Screenshot of the Server Manager.
 In the left pane, Local Server is selected.
 In the right, Properties (For LabVM) pane, the IE Enhanced Security Configuration, which is set to On, is highlighted.](./media/windows-server-manager-ie-enhanced-security-configuration.png "Server Manager")

-10. In the Internet Explorer Enhanced Security Configuration dialog, select **Off under Administrators**, then select **OK**.
+10. In the Internet Explorer Enhanced Security Configuration dialog, select **Off under Administrators**, then select **OK**

     ![Screenshot of the Internet Explorer Enhanced Security Configuration dialog box, with Administrators set to Off.](./media/internet-explorer-enhanced-security-configuration-dialog.png "Internet Explorer Enhanced Security Configuration dialog box")

-11. Close the Server Manager.
+11. Close the Server Manager

-## Task 5: Connect to the SqlServerDw VM
+### Task 5: Connect to the SqlServerDw VM

 In this task, you will create an RDP connection to the SqlServerDw VM, and configure the server to be an application server.
 This is necessary to install the required .NET components on the server prior to installing SQL Server 2008 R2.
 You will also disable IE Enhanced Security Configuration, as you did on the Lab VM.

-1. In the [Azure portal](https://portal.azure.com), select **Resource groups** in the Azure navigation pane, enter your resource group name (hands-on-lab-SUFFIX) into the filter box, and select it from the list.
+1. In the [Azure portal](https://portal.azure.com), select **Resource groups** in the Azure navigation pane, enter your resource group name (hands-on-lab-SUFFIX) into the filter box, and select it from the list

     ![Resource groups is selected in the Azure navigation pane, "hands" is entered into the filter box, and the "hands-on-lab-SUFFIX" resource group is highlighted.](./media/resource-groups.png "Resource groups list")

-2. In the list of resources for your resource group, select the SqlServerDw VM.
+2. In the list of resources for your resource group, select the SqlServerDw VM

     ![The list of resources in the hands-on-lab-SUFFIX resource group are displayed, and SqlServerDw is highlighted.](media/resource-group-resources-sqlserverdw.png "SqlServerDw VM in resource group list")

-3. On the SqlServerDw blade, select Connect from the top menu.
+3. On the SqlServerDw blade, select Connect from the top menu

     ![The SqlServerDw blade is displayed, with the Connect button highlighted in the top menu.](media/connect-sqlserverdw.png "Connect to SqlServerDw")

-4. Select **Download RDP file**, then open the downloaded RDP file.
+4. Select **Download RDP file**, then open the downloaded RDP file

     ![The Connect to virtual machine blade is displayed, and the Download RDP file button is highlighted.](./media/connect-to-virtual-machine.png "Connect to virtual machine")

-5. Select **Connect** on the Remote Desktop Connection dialog.
+5. Select **Connect** on the Remote Desktop Connection dialog

     ![In the Remote Desktop Connection Dialog Box, the Connect button is highlighted.](./media/remote-desktop-connection.png "Remote Desktop Connection dialog")